ashee/cltp/tasks.md

 ## Overall
 1. Highlight tabs
+2. Remove hardcode - Academic Year and Period from the top bar

+## Security and access control
+1. Show customized top menu based on roles
+2. Restrict unauthorized access (e.g. list feedbacks should not be visible to students)
+3. List Encounters - *My Encounters* if student else *All Encounters*

 ## View Encounter
 1. Refresh display on add resource
+2. Change age column to dob in the database
+3. Re-factor code to use dob as opposed to age

 ## Edit encounter
 2. Fix pop-up dx selection tool